Tip #508: Separating the Necessary From the Nice to Know

 The list can go on and on.

-But that brings me back to the question: what do the trainers, who are new to participatory learning, really need to learn about before they can work with the training materials?
+But that brings me back to the question: what do the trainers, who are new to participatory learning, really need to learn before they can work with the training materials?

 I know we want to give them an overview of the entire program and the materials associated with it.
 That would be the first video.